 The first step (see Figure 1) in processing the features consists of identifying and replacing spelling mistakes.
 Spell checking can be automated with the hunspell package in R (Ooms, 2018).
 Each answer can be checked for misspellings across an entire column of answers, which is in the master dataset.
 Because participants were recruited in the United States, we used thee default American English dictionary.
 The hunspell vignettes provide details on how to import your own dictionary for non-English languages.
 The choice of dictionary should also normalize between multiple varieties of the same language, for example, the "en_GB" would convert to British English spellings.

+library(hunspell)

-## Lower case to normalize master$answer <- tolower(master$answer) ## Install the hunspell package if necessary #install.packages("hunspell") library(hunspell) ## Check the participant answers ## The output is a list of spelling errors for each line spelling_errors <- hunspell(master$answer, dict = dictionary("en_US"))
+# Lower case to normalize master$answer <- tolower(master$answer) ## Install the hunspell package if necessary #install.packages("hunspell") # Check the participant answers ## The output is a list of spelling errors for each line spelling_errors <- hunspell(master$answer, dict = dictionary("en_US"))

 The result from the hunspell() function is a list object of spelling errors for each row of data.
 For example, when responding to apple, a participant wrote fruit grocery store orchard red green yelloe good with peanut butter good with caramell, and the spelling errors were denoted as yelloe caramell.
 After checking for errors, the hunspell_suggest() function was used to determine the most likely replacement for each error.